Oligosoma salmo: Ecology

-Kapitia skins reach sexual maturity relatively slowly, at about 4 years of age, and give birth in late summer, around February (like all but one of New Zealand's native skinks, they bear live young rather than lay eggs).
+Kapitia skinks reach sexual maturity relatively slowly, at about 4 years of age, and give birth in late summer, around February (like all but one of New Zealand's native skinks, they bear live young rather than lay eggs).
 One of the skinks captured in 2018 and sent to Auckland Zoo subsequently gave birth to five young.
 These skinks primarily hunt invertebrates, but may have fed on berries before the coastal forest was cleared.
 They are diurnal, basking in the sun but quickly hiding if disturbed.

 Conservation

 By 2008, when the Chesterfield skinks were recognised as a separate species, none had been seen for seven years.
 A 2009 survey found no skinks, and another in 2013 found just two.
 Neither were found outside the area the species had been first recorded from in the 1990s.
 Three surveys in 2015 using live traps and artificial shelters made of Onduline roofing tiles captured only 17 skinks.
 A further survey in November 2015 caught 52 skinks, including 24 not previously recorded, and the total population size was estimated at 40–50.
-Since 2015 the Department of Conservation has made an annual survey of the population, and has continue to capture, photograph, measure, and identify individual skinks.In New Zealand, all native reptiles are protected by the Wildlife Act 1953, and it is illegal to keep or even pick up lizards without a permit; handling lizards is stressful and can cause them to drop their tail, which contains important stores of fat.
+Since 2015 the Department of Conservation has made an annual survey of the population, and continue to capture, photograph, measure, and identify individual skinks.In New Zealand, all native reptiles are protected by the Wildlife Act 1953, and it is illegal to keep or even pick up lizards without a permit; handling lizards is stressful and can cause them to drop their tail, which contains important stores of fat.
 With approximately 200 individuals in the wild, the NZ TCS threat status for O. salmo has since 2009 been "Threatened–Nationally Critical".

 The greatest threat to the skinks currently is mice, which will attack lizards that are too cold to move and eat them alive.
 Other predators include cats, hedgehogs, rats, mustelids, and weka.
 Their habitat is threatened by vehicle damage, fire, and storms.

 In February 2018, tidal surges caused by Cyclone Fehi submerged the entire home range of the population over two tides, and destroyed almost half of its habitat; DOC researchers thought at the time that the cyclone may have driven the entire species extinct.
 Fearing the effects of a subsequent cyclone, DOC rangers collected 50 individuals and with 24 hours' notice transported them to a captive breeding programme at Auckland Zoo's New Zealand Centre for Conservation Medicine (NZCCM) – a rescue procedure that had already been successfully followed with cobble skinks (Oligosoma robinsoni).
 By November 2020, sixteen Kapitia skinks had been born in captivity; all babies were separated from their parents to prevent cannibalism.

 In 2019, the population was estimated at 150–200.
 In 2020 the team identified during their field survey 94 skinks not seen before, interpreted as population growth as the species recovered from Cyclone Fehi.
 In November 2020 DOC purchased 1.3 hectares of coastal skink habitat, with the intention of building a predator-proof fence, replanting suitable trees, and eventually reintroducing the Auckland Zoo population to the wild.